SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 This chapter is divided into four main sections, each of which presents the results relating to one of the research questions.
 The structure and biological functions of Xs will be discussed in the forthcoming sections.

-## Signalling Transition
+## Introducing a new topic or aspect of a topic

-> Introducing a new topic or aspect of a topic
+↑ Signalling Transition

 As regards X, ...
 With respect to X, ...